We are seeing signs that the arts are becoming more central to the story Calgary is telling and more central to people’s lives.

 Governance and Human Resources

-The Governance and Human Resources Committee has three areas of responsibility:
+The Governance and Human Resources Committee (GHRC) has three areas of responsibility:

-- Governance matters, including management of the relationships between the Board of Directors and the CEO and between Calgary Arts Development and the Shareholder, all as defined in the governance policy manual approved by the Board of Directors on May 20, 2009.
+- Governance matters, including management of the relationships between the Board and the CEO and between Calgary Arts Development and the Shareholder, all as defined in the policy manual approved by the Board May 20, 2009.

-- Human resources policy development and oversight, including review of CEO performance, compensation and development.
+- Human resources policy development and oversight, including review of CEO hiring, performance evaluation, compensation, development, and termination.

 Strategy and Public Policy